150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

-Are you learning English and want to start real conversations with native English speakers?
-Or perhaps you’re learning another language, and would like ideas for how to get speaking practice.
+Are you shy and want to confidently start conversations?
+Or perhaps you're trying to overcome being an introvert and would like ideas for how to get speaking practice.
+These conversation starters will help.

-Here’s another problem.
-All languages – including English – are much more than just a list of words and grammar rules.
-Language exists for communication.
-It’s about connecting with people.
-Speaking conversational English is usually just about knowing the right thing to say in any given situation.
-That’s rarely taught in classrooms.
+Speaking conversationally is usually just about knowing the right thing to say in any given situation.
+That's rarely taught in classrooms.

 In this article, I cover two types of situations: